kunal2630/Flicko/README.md

 ## Features

-- **Secure Authentication:** Integrated Firebase-based user authentication for a robust and secure login system, prioritizing user data protection.
+- **Secure Authentication:** Secure Authentication: Utilized MongoDB for user data storage, Firebase Auth for Google sign-in, and JWT tokens for robust security.

 - **TMDB API Integration:** Displayed an extensive list of movies using TMDB API, providing users with a diverse range of entertainment options.